Korivash/FiveM-Error-Logs/README.md

 Monitor your FiveM server console for errors and send them directly to a Discord channel using webhooks.
 This tool helps server administrators get real-time notifications of issues, making debugging and server management more efficient.

+# NOTE
+- This is not a FiveM Script, it is a python script that will run your FiveM server and check the console for errors.

 ## Prerequisites

 - Python 3.x installed on the machine where the FiveM server runs.